Stamp Duty Calculator UK

 Learn how the progressive tax bands work and understand your calculation

 From 1 April 2025, the temporary SDLT thresholds introduced in September 2022 reverted to their previous levels.
-The additional property surcharge also increased from 3% to 5%.
+(The additional property surcharge had already increased from 3% to 5% on 31 October 2024.)

 | Change | Before April 2025 | From April 2025 |